Bachelor of Arts in Journalism and Mass Communication with a major in news-Internet.

-As news-internet majors, students gain knowledge and skills needed for careers in reporting, editing, management or publishing, online and on paper.
+As news-internet majors, students gain knowledge and multimedia skills needed for careers in reporting, editing, management or publishing, in print and online.

 Approximately 30 students are enrolled in the major.
 Average class size is 12 students.

 Accredited by the Accrediting Council on Education in Journalism and Mass Communication, Drake is among 113 accredited programs nationwide.
 To win accreditation, schools meet 9 standards, which address such issues as class size, diversity within the faculty and curriculum.
 Accreditation reviews occur every 6 years.
 Drake's program has been continuously accredited, most recently in 2004.

 Thirty-five journalism credits with 3 journalism elective hours (optional) and 2 non-journalism courses are required to complete the news-internet major.

 Suggested progression of classes:

 All classes are 3 credit hours except when indicated ( )

 |JMC 54||News and Reporting Principles||JMC 103||Public Affairs Journalism Online|

 |JMC 59||Intro to Visual Communication||JMC 105||Web Page Design|